 The picturesque edifices of the Italian Riviera land stateside at the Loews Portofino Bay Hotel at Universal Orlando.
 While the crystal blue Mediterranean waters are missed, the red, orange and peach hotel still makes heads turn.
 The Portofino Bay Hotel fearures replicas of Italy’s stone streets, actual Cypress trees, and even a Musica della Notte show.
 There’s enough pasta on property to fuel a theme-park marathon—and, as an official Universal hub, guests get Universal Expresss Unlimited ride access and early access to the The Wizarding World of Harry Potter.
 Portofino's rooms swap the sun tones found outside for cool blues, seafoam greens and off-whites.
 We wish the Despicable Me Kids’ Suites had an adult version: Who doesn’t love being amongst Minions?

-The Bohemian Celebration is ideal for intimate, kid-free vacations thanks to its mere 115 guest rooms and suites.
-This Autograph Collection Hotel is decked out in old-world inspirations, creating an ambiance that feels part luxe Safari lodge and part Floridian enclave.
+The Bohemian Celebration is ideal for intimate, kid-free vacations.
+The peaceful 115-roomed, Autograph Collection Hotel is decked out in old-world inspirations, creating an ambiance that feels part luxe Safari lodge and part Floridian enclave.
+All in all, if you want a luxury oasis vibe, The Bohemian is for you.
 The rooms are accented with forest green walls and natural elements like gold dipped branches.
 Only a restaurant and pool live onsite, but the Celebration Health Fitness Centre & Day Spa and Salon 720 Beauty and Body Spa lay nearby.